 General Thinking Concepts covers the first 9 mental models that we refer to as the General Thinking Concepts.
 A thorough understanding of these 9 models will, without a doubt, improve the way you approach problems, consider opportunities, and make difficult decisions.

-It was important to us from the beginning that this be more than an encyclopedia of mental models.
-It needed to be useful — help change behaviors, thought patterns, and how we interpret what we see.
-At first we will explain the models in isolation and then we will connect them and build meta models.
+It was essential to that the project be more than an encyclopedia of mental models.
+We wanted it to help change behaviors, thought patterns, and how we interpret what we see.

 “A fascinating listen.
 This book is an excellent introduction to some better ways of thinking about the world.
 The voice work is very relaxing, and really helps you sink into the prose.
 I would certainly recommend this to anyone because the utility of this book is incredibly broad. ”